 Planning Hulls

 Boats with planing hulls are designed to rise up and glide on top of the water when enough power is supplied.
-These boats may operate like displacement hulls when at rest or at slow speeds but climb towards the surface of the water as they move faster.
+These boats may operate like displacement hulls when at rest or at slow speeds but climb towards the surface of the water as they move faster.- Boats with planing hulls can skim along at high speed, riding almost on top of the water rather than pushing it aside.

 How Planing Hulls Operate